Ibrohim97uz/financial-account-backend/README.md

     - Frontend;
     - Backend;

-In this project you can see backen part.
+In this project you can see backend part.
 It wrote in Nestjs library;

 For start project you can run this command: